 Types of Stabilized Pool Chlorine

-1” tablets, 3” tablets and sticks are the EXACT same chemical compound (Trichloro-S-Triazinetrione).
-So whether you call it a tablet, a puck, or a stick you are getting the exact same product.
-If you have an outdoor pool you need the stabilized chlorine and per pound the three inch chlorine tablets are the cheapest.
+1” tablets, 3” tablets and slow dissolving sticks are the EXACT same chemical compound (Trichloro-S-Triazinetrione).
+So whether you call it a tablet, a puck or a stick you are getting the exact same product.
+If you have an outdoor pool you need the stabilized chlorine and per pound, the three inch chlorine tablets are the cheapest.
 Additionally, if you are using a chlorine feeder most are designed for the three inch chlorine tablets.
 So to get the most chlorine in your feeder at one time use the three inch tablets.

 Why would you use the 1 inch tablets or chlorine sticks?
 This comes down to surface area; when you place the one inch tablets or sticks in your feeder they don’t line up as smoothly as the three inch tablets do.
 What this does is gives more surface area for water to erode the tablets – thus increasing the chlorine level more quickly.
 Another use for 1″ tablets is for chlorinating spas or very small pools, in which case a 3 inch chlorine tablet may be too large.